Nanny Question: What do I do – I didn’t get a W-2?

 Tip!
 Be very sure that 7(A)(a) is the sum of the gross wages plus the values for Social Security and Medicare Taxes due from the employer.
 For example: Nanny is paid $2000 per month for 8 months.
 7(a) is $17224.00 ($16000 + $1224) The Social Security and Medicare is 7.65% of the gross wages.
 7(b) and 7(c) are $16000.

-Nannies who use the Form 4852 will need to provide the family’s name (both John and Mary Smith), their address and phone number (phone is not requested but very helpful).
+Nannies who use the Form 4852 will need to provide the family’s name (both John and Mary Smith), their address and phone number (phone is not required but very helpful).
 If the nanny has received a Form W-2 from this family in the past, the nanny should report the EIN from the prior form.
 If not, enter Unavailable or Unknown.

 The answer to line 9 of Form 4852 is that 7(a) is the sum of cash wages and employee Social Security and Medicare paid by employer.
 77(b) and 7(c) are cash wages alone.